galaxie500/blog/_posts/2019-05-10-one-finger-to-rule-them-all.md

 description: I love creating games which can be played with just one touch
 tags: gamedev devlog scape gamedesign
 ---
-Nowadays, smartphones are everywhere.
-People are swiping up and down, left and right, panning in, double tapping like champions.
-What people don't want is having to use more than a single finger, god forbit a second hand just to get a task done on their device.
+Everyone owns a smartphone nowadays.
+People are swiping within their apps up and down, left and right, panning in and double tap  whenever they get the opportunity.
+What people definitely don't want is having to use more than a single finger.
+When looking at popular apps like Instagram, Twitter or Boost, the entire UX flow is designed for single-hand use.
 Game developers such as [King](https://king.com) have taken that principle to another level for a simple reason: **Accessibility**.

 If you want your game to be played by the masses, it needs to be accessible.
 In order for a game to be accessible, it needs to be supported by the hardware and the user should not get confused how to actually play the game.
+Many mobile games have long and annoying tutorials, explaining the complex UI and input methods such as buttons and virtual HUDs.
 Personally, I always disliked the fact that controls are being emulated on smartphones via HUDs like this:

 ![fortnite-hud](https://icdn9.digitaltrends.com/image/fortnite-mobile-beginners-guide-gather-720x720.jpg)